FbW-E01/be-security-validate-CarstenHennig/README.md

 - Do not use mongo/mongoose
 - Create a tiny API with two endpoints:

   - `GET /birds` - returns current list of bird sightings in app memory
   - `POST /birds` - adds a bird sighting to app memory

 - A bird sighting record contains three strings: "species", "notes" and "estimatedAmount"

   - species must be at least 3 characters long
   - species must be at most 80 characters long
   - notes must be at most 140 characters long
   - estimatedAmount must contain only numbers
-  - Question: what is it called when a string contains only letters and numbers?
+  - Question: what is it called when a string contains only letters and numbers? // Alphanumeric
-  - *BONUS* species and notes must contain only letters (no numbers or symbols)
+  - _BONUS_ species and notes must contain only letters (no numbers or symbols)

 - Do not commit `node_modules`